A little girl’s sudden wail pierces our calm, sunny afternoon at the playground. I guess her age to be 18 months.

 (That’s the sound of shrinking yourself down into toddlers shoes.)

-Oh, and by the way Grandma left yesterday, and that terrifying sound once during a big storm, and the time mama had to leave to go on a trip without you, and how no one ever understands what you’re saying, and of course that time you got stuck inside mama’s belly and couldn’t get out for a while and everyone was afraid…
+Oh, and by the way Grandma left yesterday, and remember that terrifying thunder last week, and the time mama had to leave to go on a trip without you, and how no one understood what you were saying when you wanted blueberries not carrots, and of course that time you got stuck inside mama’s belly and couldn’t get out for a while and everyone was afraid…

 It’s called the “broken-cookie phenomenon”